Boston establishes Artist Relief Fund in response to Coronavirus

-We welcome applications from all artists living in Boston, but will prioritize lower income artists and artists who have not been funded through City-led grants during this fiscal year (July 1, 2019-present).
+We welcomed applications from all artists living in Boston, but will prioritize lower income artists and artists who have not been funded through City-led grants during this fiscal year (July 1, 2019-present).
 The fund will be open for, but not limited to, the following uses:

 Recouping financial losses due to cancelled events, including performances in all performing arts disciplines, readings, and speaking opportunities

 Reimbursement for travel expenses related to your artistic discipline that you paid for yourself.
 This includes, but is not limited to: